ibrahimkamal7/Drexel-Master-Degree-Assistant/README.md

 ## Integration
-* The users will have to sign-in in order to use the application (eventually, this can be replaced with Drexel Connect), and based on their profile they will be notified whether they have to complete the CS Foundation certificate or not if they are planning on completing a more technical certificates
+* The users will have to sign-in in order to use the application (eventually, this can be replaced with Drexel Connect), and based on their profile they will be notified whether they have to complete the CS Foundation certificate or not if they are planning on completing one of the technical certificates
 * After the user selects the three certificates, they get the degrees which they can obtain along with the certificate which is a must have for that degree.